Pushpraj86/NewsAssignment/README.md

 Save to the desired location.
 Project will open automatically.
-If you find any issues or error quit the xcode. open the project folder and click on NewsAssignment.xcworkspace.
+If you find any issues or error quit the xcode.
+Open the project folder and click on NewsAssignment.xcworkspace.
+Select the desired simulator and run the project